backlogs/www/_posts/en/1994-01-01-helping-out.markdown

 ## Ruby, Rails, or Redmine developers

 Backlogs builds on the awesome Redmine project management software, which in turn is built on the equally awesome Ruby on Rails framework.
 We can always use a hand building new features, or cleaning up old ones.
 If you can write code, but have no Ruby experience: picking up Redmine, Rails and Ruby should be a matter of weeks at most, and once you do, you'll probably never look back ;)

+## Webmasters

+We love open source.
+Heck, even this website is open source!
+If you want to help out in keeping the information here on the website current, you can start by forking [its code on Github](http://github.com/relaxdiego/www.redminebacklogs.net).